 WHAT IS CASH-BASED PHYSICAL THERAPY?

 In a cash-based treatment model, the physical therapist enters into a contract with the patient to provide physical therapy services in a manner that both parties have determined will help them reach treatment goals most efficiently.
-The patient pays in advance or at the time of service, allowing the therapist to focus attention on providing the best possible service while keeping administrative costs low.
-Even though this model is called cash-based you are not limited to cash payments, You may pay for services with cash, credit, debit, check, Flexible Spending Accounts (FSA), Health Savings Accounts (HSA) and Health Reimbursement Accounts (HRA).
+Patients pay in advance or at the time of service, allowing the therapist to focus on providing the best possible care while keeping administrative costs low.
+While this model is called cash-based, you are not limited to cash payments.
+We accept cash, credit, debit, checks, Flexible Spending Accounts (FSA), Health Savings Accounts (HSA), and Health Reimbursement Accounts (HRA).

 INNER STRENGTH PHYSICAL THERAPY IS AN OUT OF NETWORK PROVIDER - WHAT DOES THIS MEAN?